By Shannon Lewis, M.D., gastroenterologist, The Oregon Clinic, and Niki Strealy, RD, LD, outpatient dietitian, Providence Nutrition Services.

 - To eat healthier.
 Don’t give up gluten because you think it’s a healthier way to eat.
 Unless you have to go gluten free to manage a medical condition, it isn’t.
 Carbohydrates should make up 55 to 60 percent of a healthy diet, and that’s where gluten is found.
 Cutting out wheat, rye, barley and the other grains that provide gluten eliminates some of the key sources of complex carbohydrates needed in a balanced diet.
 Also lost are the fiber, B vitamins and folate found in carbohydrates, as well as the iron, calcium and vitamin D provided by fortified breads and cereals.
 Gluten-free breads, cereals and crackers may help you fill the void, but they tend to be lower in fiber, are generally not fortified, and often contain more sugar and fat to make up for the texture and flavor that are lost when gluten is left out.
 Yes, you can take supplements to replace some of the lost nutrients, but people tend to absorb nutrients best when they come from food.

 - To lose weight.
 A desire to lose weight is the wrong reason to go gluten free.
 As we’ve seen with numerous fad diets, anyone can lose weight when cutting an entire food group from his diet – the trick is how to keep it off once the food restriction gets old.
 A gluten-free diet is not easy to stick with, it’s expensive and, as mentioned above, it puts you at risk of missing out on important nutrients.
 There are far healthier and easier ways to lose weight than going gluten free.
 Start by making fruits and vegetables half of every meal, using a smaller plate, and reducing the number of calories you sip in the form of sodas, coffee drinks, sports drinks and juices.
-These are healthy weight habits that you can adopt easily and maintain for life.

 - To try to diagnose your own symptoms.
 If you think you may have celiac disease, DH or gluten sensitivity, don’t go gluten free on your own to try to find out.
 It’s important to see a doctor for an accurate diagnosis while you are still eating a normal diet.
 The blood test used to help diagnose celiac disease and DH depends on finding an antibody to gluten in your blood.
 If you have been avoiding gluten, the antibodies may not show up in your blood test, which could yield a false negative.